Disclosure: Contains affiliate link. All opinions are mine.

 I love baking cupcakes and muffins in silicon cupcake liners.
 That way, I never have to use paper and the muffins just pop right out.
 Makes it easier for people to eat.
 This is the brand that I have and they’ve held up really well.
 Once my baked good has cooled, I just pop it right out and serve it, or freeze it or put it in a container for storage.
 Fabulous!

 But whatever you use — a really well greased muffin tin, paper liners, foil liners or silicon baking cups, just make these beauties!

 Anyway, these muffins are wonderful even if its way colder than Fall outside.
 Even if the snow is falling.
 Even if the temperature reminds you of the South Pole and penguins.
 If you’re a coffee lover, have one with a cup of joe.
-Serve ’em to your kids with a cup of cocoa.
+Serve ’em to your kids with a cup of homemade cocoa.
 Go ahead – you’ll be their hero!